Glossary of Cash Flow Terms

 You probably didn't start your business in order to be a bookkeeper or accountant, but accurate financial records will still be key to your success.

 Knowing whether or not you have sufficient funds to pay down your debt commitments, invest in the growth of your company (build/lease new locations, R&D, employee training, etc.) or have greater flexibility to respond to critical decisions, cash flow is critical in understanding your company’s liquidity and its ability to generate and use cash.
-Following is a list of terms that are important to know and understand.

-Accounts payable (A/P) is money a business owner owes to vendors, service providers, tax agencies and so on.
+Accounts Payable (A/P) is money a business owner owes to vendors, service providers, tax agencies and so on.
 Liability that results from the purchase of goods or services (money owed to others).

-Accounts receivable (A/R) is money that is due from customers as a result of delivering goods or services and extending credit in the ordinary course of business.
+Accounts Receivable (A/R) is money that is due from customers as a result of delivering goods or services and extending credit in the ordinary course of business.

-The accrual basis of accounting measures the performance and position of a company by recognizing economic events regardless of when cash transactions occur.
+The Accrual Basis Of Accounting measures the performance and position of a company by recognizing economic events regardless of when cash transactions occur.
 The general idea is that economic events are recognized by matching revenues to expenses (the matching principle) at the time in which the transaction occurs rather than when payment is made (or received).
 This method allows the current cash inflows/outflows to be combined with future expected cash inflows/outflows to give a more accurate picture of a company's current financial condition.

-A fixed asset is a long-term tangible piece of property that a firm owns and uses in the production of its income and is not expected to be consumed or converted into cash any sooner than at least one year's time.
+A Fixed Asset is a long-term tangible piece of property that a firm owns and uses in the production of its income and is not expected to be consumed or converted into cash any sooner than at least one year's time.

-A balance sheet is a financial statement that summarizes a company's assets, liabilities and shareholders' equity at a specific point in time.
+Your Balance Sheet is a financial statement that summarizes a company's assets, liabilities and shareholders' equity at a specific point in time.
 These three balance sheet segments give investors an idea as to what the company owns and owes, as well as the amount invested by the shareholders.

-A burn rate describes the rate at which a new company uses up its venture capital to finance overhead before generating positive cash flow from operations.
+Burn Rate describes the rate at which a new company uses up its venture capital to finance overhead before generating positive cash flow from operations.
 In other words, it's a measure of negative cash flow.

 Capital can mean many things.
 Its specific definition depends on the context in which it is used.
 In general, it refers to financial resources available for use such as: financial assets or the financial value of assets, such as cash.
 It is also used to describe the factories, machinery, and equipment owned by a business and used in production.

-A cash conversion cycle depicts how business dollars are invested in materials, resources, and other inputs.
+A Cash Conversion Cycle depicts how business dollars are invested in materials, resources, and other inputs.
 Raw materials can be converted into products that are sold to generate payments or cash.
 If a business has a short conversion cycle, the owner can quickly turn it back into cash which puts money back into the business in a relatively short period of time.
 If a business has a long cash conversion cycle, the owner will not be able to use that money while inventory is unsold.

-A cash flow statement helps a business owner think ahead.
+The Cash Flow Statement tells a business how much money is available to run the business, how much cash is moving in/out of the business, where that cash is coming from and going to, and when the cash is moving or needs to move.
+A Cash Flow Statement helps a business owner plan ahead.
 It helps pinpoint when a business is generating more cash than needed to meet obligations.
 Conversely, it alerts a business owner when the business is running short.
 Cash flow statements are invaluable tools that permit business owners to make smart, timely decisions over the long term.

-Funds that are immediately available to a business, and can be spent as needed.
+Cash On Hand is how much money is immediately available to a business and can be spent as needed.

-Amount borrowed or the amount still owed on a loan, separate from interest.
+Debt Principal is the amount borrowed, or the amount still owed on a loan, separate from interest.

 Equity is a stock or any other security representing an ownership interest.
 On a company's balance sheet, equity is the amount of the funds contributed by the owners (the stockholders) plus the retained earnings or losses.

-A fixed cost does not change with an increase or decrease in the amount of goods or services produced.
+A Fixed Cost does not change with an increase or decrease in the amount of goods or services produced.
 Fixed costs are expenses that have to be paid by a company, independent of any business activity.
 It is one of the two components of the total cost of a good or service, along with variable cost.

 Gross Profit is a company's revenue minus its cost of goods sold.
 It is a company's residual profit after selling a product or service and deducting the cost associated with its production and sale

-A financial statement that measures a company's financial performance over a specific accounting period.
+Your Income Statement is a financial statement that measures a company's financial performance over a specific accounting period.
 Financial performance is assessed by giving a summary of how the business incurs its revenues and expenses through both operating and non-operating activities.
 It shows the net profit or loss incurred over a specific period, typically over a fiscal quarter or year.
 An Income Statement is also known as a profit and loss statement or statement of revenue and expense.

 Interest is a fee paid for the use of another party's money.
 To the borrower it is the cost of renting money, to the lender the income from lending it.

-An invoice is a commercial document that itemizes a transaction between a buyer and a seller.
+An Invoice is a commercial document that itemizes a transaction between a buyer and a seller.
 It will usually include the quantity of purchase, price of goods and/or services, date, parties involved, unique invoice number, and tax information.
 If goods or services were purchased on credit, the invoice will usually specify the terms of the deal and provide information on the available methods of payment.
 An invoice is also known as a bill, statement, or sales invoice.

 Liquidity is the degree to which an asset or security can be bought or sold in the market without affecting the asset's price.
 Liquidity is characterized by a high level of trading activity.
 Assets that can be easily bought or sold are known as liquid assets.
 The term is also used to define the ability to convert an asset to cash quickly.
 Also known as marketability.
 Liquidity is often calculated by using liquidity ratios.